Ever wonder how your favorite foods stack up against each other in terms of nutrition?

 For a quick recap of significant nutrients and differences in beef and shrimp:

-Beef is high in calories and shrimp has less calories than beef - beef has 277kcal of calories per 100 grams and shrimp has 71kcal of calories.
+Beef is high in calories and shrimp has 74% less calories than beef - beef has 277 calories per 100 grams and shrimp has 71 calories.

-Both beef and shrimp are high in protein - beef has 25.4g of protein per 100 grams and shrimp has 13.6g of protein.
+Both beef and shrimp are high in protein.
+Beef has 86% more protein than shrimp - beef has 25.4g of protein per 100 grams and shrimp has 13.6g of protein.

-Beef has more trans fat than shrimp - beef has 1.2g of trans fat per 100 grams and shrimp has 0.02g of trans fat.
+Shrimp has 63.8 times less trans fat than beef - beef has 1.2g of trans fat per 100 grams and shrimp has 0.02g of trans fat.

-Shrimp has more Vitamin A than beef - beef has 3ug of Vitamin A per 100 grams and shrimp has 54ug of Vitamin A.
+Shrimp has 17 times more Vitamin A than beef - beef has 3ug of Vitamin A per 100 grams and shrimp has 54ug of Vitamin A.

 Beef and shrimp contain similar amounts of Vitamin D - beef has 2iu of Vitamin D per 100 grams and shrimp has 2iu of Vitamin D.